piemar/lightsaber-mongodb-timeseries/README.md

 ```
 ### Deploy application to App Services

-Run below command in root of repo, it will build the application and deploy it to App Services
+Run below command in root of repo, it will build the application and deploy it to App Services (setup.sh will do this).
 ```
 source env.var
 ./deploy.sh